libremfg/rhize-docs/content/how-to/publish-subscribe/track-changes.md

 CDC events are based on changes to Raft logs.
 So, if the sink is unreachable by the Alpha leader node, then Raft logs expand as events are collected on that node until the sink is available again.

-You should enable CDC on all RHIZE Alpha nodes to avoid interruptions in the stream of CDC events.
+You should enable CDC on all Rhize
+Alpha nodes to avoid interruptions in the stream of CDC events.

 ## Enable CDC with Kafka sink